mgreiler/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 objects are meant to represent things or to basically be things that, you know, have cohesion and coupling and can communicate with other things.
-You know, all of these things live in this virtual space, but it's like they still.
-Obey some laws of physics in a way it's kind of like modularity is like when something grows too big to basically fit in our heads, we basically want to keep it smaller.
+You know, all of these things live in this virtual space, but it's like they still obey some laws of physics in a way it's kind of like modularity is like when something grows too big to basically fit in our heads, we basically want to keep it smaller.
 Right?
 So you can see that as being just like objects in the world.